reactjs/react.dev/src/content/reference/react/use.md

 * The `use` Hook must be called inside a React component or a Hook.
 * `use` is not recommended for data fetching from a [server component](/reference/react/components#server-components). `async` and `await` are preferred when fetching data from a server component.
 * When passing Promises to `use`, you must store the Promise in a state variable or context to avoid recreating the Promise on every rerender.
-When invoking a function that returns a Promise, you can to store the returned Promise with a cache mechanism like React's `cache` function.
+When invoking a function that returns a Promise, you can store the returned Promise with a cache mechanism like React's `cache` function.

 ---